Unifosys

 • Drag and drop the control icon to the form to use it.

-• You can put some code to load the chart with data as in the Load Data button in the Winform sample project.
+• You can put some code to load the chart with data as in the Load Data button in the Winform Designer sample project.

 • Add some chart events to extend the functionality (Click on the control, select Events tab in Properties): org chart events